Women Engage for a Common Future: Global role and processes

 The WECF is also one of the founding members of the Women and Gender Constituency.
 Founded in 2009, the Women and Gender constituency is one of nine groups that are a part of the United Nations Framework Convention on Climate Change (UNFCCC).
 The role of the 33 women's and environmental civil society organizations that are a part of this group is to ensure that women's voices and rights are central to all processes and results within the UNFCCC Framework.
 They also formalize the voice of the aforementioned organizations that are active within the UNFCCC, while developing, streamlining and advocating common positions.

 As a member of the Constituency, the WECF is present at each meeting of the UNFCCC.
-The WECF works alongside the UNFCCC Secretariat, governments, civil society observers and other stakeholders.
+The WECF works alongside the UNFCCC Secretariat, governments, civil society observers and others.
 Overall, the WECF contributes to climate negotiations and ensures that grassroots women's organizations from within their networks participate in the policy meetings.